Milxnor/Milxnor/README.md

-- 💬 Ask me about anything and I will be glad to help
-- 📫 How to reach me: Milxnor#3531 on discord
+- 📫 How to reach me: You can't anymore unless it's via GitHub issues which I rarely check.
 - ⚡ Fun fact: I'm really good at most games.
-- 🎉Coding Languages: Fluent in C++, getting better at C#, ok at JS.
+- 🎉Coding Languages: Fluent in C++, getting better at C# & JS.

 Boredness is a great tool.
 <br><br>